-a.
+- a.
 The fuel tank is completely empty.
-(See "Fuel gauge" in Section 1-5 for instructions.)
+(See "Fuel gauge" in this section for instructions.) - b.

-b.
 The fuel tank cap is not tightened securely.
-(See "Fuel tank cap" in Section 1-2 for instructions.)

-There is a problem somewhere in your engine or automatic transmission electrical system.
+(See "Fuel tank cap" in Section 1-2 for instructions.) - There is a problem somewhere in your engine or automatic transmission electrical system.